JJablon/Packer/README.md

 # README #

-This readme is a quick introduction to the discrete knapsack problem and it's practical implementation in C# using command-line to perform operations using 3rd party software.
+This readme is a quick introduction to the discrete knapsack problem and it's practical implementation in C# using only in-built .NET mechanisms.
 This app can be used for both simple backup and gathering unused data with a purpose to use in distant future, so unnecessarily taking up much HDD/SDD storage.

 ### Repo contains ###
 * a program in C# that implements simple algorithm solving a knapsack problem by dividing a set of files to fit the DVD disc